JenniferZhan0415/filmTO/README.md

 The pandemic has further impacted independent cinemas, with many struggling to stay open.
 For example, Revue Cinema nearly closed last month.

 `filmTO` aims to bridge this gap by connecting film enthusiasts with exciting events.
-It will aggregate information about film-related activities and venues, helping film festivals find their audiences and ensuring viewers never miss events they're interested in.
+It will aggregate information about film-related activities and venues, helping art house cinemas and film festivals find their audiences, also ensuring viewers never miss events they're interested in.

 ### User Profile